An Introduction to String Diagrams for Computer Scientists: Semantics

-\begin{example}[Functions, +] The Cartesian product is only one among several possible choices of monoidal structures that one SMC in at least one other interesting way.
-Instead of taking the monoidal product to be the Cartesian product of sets, we consider the disjoint sum: $X_1+X_2 := ((X_1\times \{1\})\cup (X_2\times \{2\})$ on objects, and $f_1+f_2$ on morphisms, given by $(f_1+f_2)(x,i) = f_i(x)$.
-We also take the unit to be the empty set.
-Unsurprisingly, the category is \emph{not} Cartesian by it is \emph{coCartesian} (Section~\ref{sec:cocartesian})!
-The canonical monoid on each object is given by the following maps:
+\begin{example}[Functions, +] The cartesian product is only one among several possible choices of monoidal structures that one can impose on the category of sets and functions.
+In fact, we can turn it into an SMC in at least one other interesting way: instead of taking the monoidal product to be the cartesian product of sets, we consider the disjoint sum, defined as $X_1+X_2 := ((X_1\times \{1\})\cup (X_2\times \{2\}))$ on objects, and given by $f_1+f_2 = (f_1+f_2)(x,i) = f_i(x)$ on maps.
+The unit for this monoidal product is the empty set.
+Moreover it is also symmetric monoidal, with symmetry $\varsigma^X_Y \from X+Y\to Y+X$ given by $\varsigma(z,1) = (z,2)$ and $\varsigma(z,2) = (z,1)$.

+If we can no longer interpret diagrams for cartesian categories in this SMC, we can however interpret those for \emph{cocartesian} categories (Section~\ref{sec:cocartesian}).
+For each generating object $v$ of our chosen signature, we can interpret the commutative monoid operations $\Wmultn{v}$ and $\Wunitn{v}$ as the following maps:

-It is straightforward to check that every function satisfies the (codup) and (codel) axioms with respect to these.
+It is a straightforward exercise to check that these are associative, unital and comutative.
+Moreover, every map (of the appropriate type) satisfies the $\mathsf{codup}$ and $\mathsf{codel}$ axioms with respect to $\Wmultn{v}$ and $\Wunitn{v}$.

-In fact, every function between finite sets can be represented using this syntax.
-We only need $\Wmultn{1}$ and $\Wunitn{1}$ over the set singleton set $1$, which we will simply write as $\Wmult$ and $\Wunit$.
-Given a function $f:X\to Y$, we first fix some ordering of $X$ and $Y$ so that we can identify them with finite ordinals, which encode sequences of wires in the diagrammatic setting (we will assume the same thing for many examples below).
-Then we can use as many $\Wmult$ as necessary to connect all elements $x$ in the domain to the single $y$ in the codomain to which $f$ sends them; those elements of $Y$ that are not in the image of $f$ (the map might not be surjective) are simply connected to a $\Wunit$.
+Amazingly, \emph{every} map between finite sets can be represented using this syntax.
+We only need to give ourselves a single generating object $\bullet$ in our signature, which we interpret as the singleton set $\sem{\bullet} = 1$.
+Then we simply write $\Wmultn{\bullet}$ and $\Wunitn{\bullet}$ as $\Wmult$ and $\Wunit$ since object labels are redundant in this context.
+Given a map $f:X\to Y$, for $X$ and $Y$ two finite sets, we first fix some ordering of $X$ and $Y$.
+In this way, we can identify them with finite sets of the form $\{0,\dots, n\}$.
+This allows us to encode finite sets as sequences of wires in the diagrammatic setting (we will assume a similar encoding for several other examples below).
+With this encoding fixed, we can represent any map $f\from X\to Y$: use as many $\Wmult$ as necessary to connect all elements $x$ in the domain to the single $y = f(x)$ in the codomain to which $f$ sends them; those elements of $Y$ that are not in the image of $f$ are each connected to a $\Wunit$.
 Here are a few examples of the translation: